Lovett or Leave It: Format

 Lovett or Leave It is a live panel show, hosted by Jon Lovett, and with guests from journalism, comedy and politics.
 Topics in the news from the previous week are discussed by the panel, with a focus on U.S politics.

 Pre-2020, the show would often open with an interview with a guest, often a Democratic politician, who doesn't join the panel discussion.
 Then-Colorado Governor John Hickenlooper, former Mayor of Los Angeles Antonio Villaraigosa, actor Rainn Wilson, and South Bend, Indiana mayor and 2020 Democratic presidential candidate Pete Buttigieg have all been interviewed.
 Occasionally though, guests such as House Intelligence Committee Chair Adam Schiff stay on and join the panel.

 Panel guests have included comedians Sarah Silverman, Brett Gelman, Ira Madison III and Paul Scheer, screenwriter Wil Wheaton and journalists Lauren Duca, Ronan Farrow and Katie Nolan.

 The show was usually held in Los Angeles, California, at the Hollywood Improv, before moving to remote locations due to the COVID-19 pandemic.

-Since the beginning of the pandemic, Lovett would begin with an opening monologue, with a guest critiquer.
+Since the beginning of the pandemic, Lovett would begin with an opening monologue, with a guest critiques.
 Guests have included Kumail Nanjiani, Ike Barinholtz, Adam Conover, and Larry Wilmore.